 Andy is a Fellow of the Chartered Institute of Building, Fellow of the Society of Façade Engineers (CIBSE) and member of the Glass and Glazing Federation; holding committee positions in the local chapters of these organisations.

-As a façade consultant he continues to provide input into the UAE code and is a regular speaker at industry technical seminars across the region.
+As a façade consultant he continues to provide input into the UAE and other regional codes and is a regular speaker at industry technical seminars across the Middle East.